krlawrence/graph/book/README.md

 **LATEST NEWS:**
+- [Sep-23-2023] Work has started on a second edition of the book!
+See the note below for more details.
 - [Apr-2-2023] Many exciting new features have been added to TinkerPop/Gremlin in the 3.6.x line of updates.
 This will require quite a few updates to the manuscript.
 As a start, two tracking issues are being used for the key features that need adding - see [#115](https://github.com/krlawrence/graph/issues/115) and [#240](https://github.com/krlawrence/graph/issues/240).
 These issues include updates from both the 3.5.x and 3.6.x lines.
 - [May-4-2022] The latest preview draft of revision 283 (TP 3.5.2) is now available in HTML and PDF versions.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.
 - [Oct-26-2019] Revision 282 (TP 3.4.4) was just published in all formats.
 See [change history](https://github.com/krlawrence/graph/blob/master/ChangeHistory.md) for details.

+### Work has begun on the second edition!

+September 23rd 2023

+Ever since I began working on Practical Gremlin, I viewed it as a living book, and have tried to keep up with new features and changes taking place at Apache TinkerPop, updating the manuscript as TinkerPop and Gremlin evolve.
+However, and this is great to see, the rate and pace at which new features are appearing in Gremlin has steadily increased over the years.
+This has made it hard to keep up in a "living book" fashion.
+Moreover, some of the material currently in Practical Gremlin discusses features and limitations in the language that have since either been improved or deprecated.
+It's really time to start work on a second edition.
+I'm excited to annuonce that [Stephen Mallette](https://github.com/spmallette) has graciously offered to help with this task.
+We have created a [V2](https://github.com/krlawrence/graph/tree/v2) branch and will do most of the second edition work there.
+Over time, the current mainline branch will be archived, and the V2 branch will become the main one.
+Many of the new Gremlin features that need adding to the manuscript are captured in a [tracking issue](https://github.com/krlawrence/graph/issues/115) and there is also a [planning board](https://github.com/krlawrence/graph/projects/2#) that we will continue to be used as a way to organize the work ahead.
+I'm really looking forward to the collaboration with Stephen, and to the production of a fully up to date second edition of Practical Gremlin.
+Please keep an eye on the latest news section here for more updates.

 ## Releases and change history